microsoft/monaco-editor/README.md

 ### Providers

-Providers provide smart editor features, also known as IntelliSense.
+Providers provide smart editor features.
 For example, this includes completion and hover information.
 It is not the same as, but often maps to [language server protocol](https://microsoft.github.io/language-server-protocol) features.

 Providers work on models.
-Some IntelliSense depends on the file URI.
+Some smart features depends on the file URI.
 For example, for TypeScript to resolve imports, or for JSON IntelliSense to determine which JSON schema to apply to which model.
-So it’s important to choose proper model URIs.
+So it's important to choose proper model URIs.

 ### Disposables

 Many Monaco related objects often implement the `.dispose()` method.
 This method is intended to perform cleanups when a resource is no longer needed.
 For example, calling `model.dispose()` will unregister it, freeing up the URI for a new model.
-And editors are typically disposed when changing to another view.
+Editors should be disposed to free up resources and remove their model listeners.

 ## Documentation